 P2PK, or "Pay to Pub Key" transactions in full form, are one specific type of payment in the Bitcoin script.
 P2PK has been around since the Bitcoin genesis block was created on January 3, 2009.
 This article will explain everything you need to know about P2PK payments.

 How Does P2PK Work?

-Sending Bitcoin (BTC) from one address to another requires the coding of a transaction with a basic Bitcoin Script.
+Sending Bitcoin (BTC) from one address to another requires the coding of a transaction with a basic Bitcoin Script on the Bitcoin protocol.
 The steps involved with P2PK transactions are quite simple compared to other payment types, like P2PKH and P2SH.

 When a P2PK transaction is created and submitted to a blockchain’s peer to peer network, the sender is forwarding funds from their own wallet to the “public key,” or pubkey for short, of another user.
 All that the receiver must do in order to spend the funds (i.e. use them in a future transaction) is prove that they are the owner of the public key to which the funds were sent.

 It’s important to note the relationship between a Bitcoin private key and a public key.
 The pubkey, as the name suggests, can safely be revealed to the network without major security risks.
 In contrast, one’s private key must always be kept secret.

 The pubkey, and the private key from which it was derived, are a pair of keys generated from an elliptic curve named secp256k1.
 Without breaking the cryptography behind it (i.e., the ECDSA Elliptic curve digital signature algorithm), it is impossible to reverse engineer a private key from the public key